EddieHubCommunity/support/discord-readme.md

 -> #battle-stations: here you can start a battle of course with battlesnake

+DAILY:

+-> #healthfitness: health and fitness because you want to get those biceps

+-> #standup: everyday of code, give us your standup updates!
+What you did yesterday,what you plan to do today and any blockers?

+-> #achievements: share your personal achievements with the community

 TECH: Channels regarding specific areas

 ->  #ux-ui, #frontend, #backend, #linux, #devops, #git, #ml-ai, #databases, #tech-other